YupingLu/biclique/cran-comments.md

 This is a small patch release fixing the check errors on CRAN
-* Examples now write to tempdir().
-* Department of Computer Science, University of Tennessee, Knoxville cph role is also added.
+* VERSION clashes issue is solved.

 ## Test environments
 * OS X, R 3.4.2